 The adenoma-carcinoma sequence of polyp-tocancer dwell time is an estimated mean 35 months, considerably more rapid than the 10- to 15-year average in sporadic colorectal cancer.
-This accelerated rate is likely the result of MMR gene dysfunction that creates frequent DNA mismatches in multiple genes to disrupt their normal function [97].
-Until recently, Lynch syndrome was termed hereditary nonpolyposis colorectal cancer, a misnomer because polyps are usually present [100].
+This accelerated rate is likely the result of MMR gene dysfunction that creates frequent DNA mismatches in multiple genes to disrupt their normal function [98].
+Until recently, Lynch syndrome was termed hereditary nonpolyposis colorectal cancer, a misnomer because polyps are usually present [88; 101].

 Diagnosis.
 Clinical criteria to identify patients with Lynch syndrome were published in 1990 and termed the Amsterdam criteria.
 These were revised and expanded with the 1999 Amsterdam II criteria, which included extracolonic cancers.
-The Amsterdam II defines minimum criteria for a clinical diagnosis of Lynch syndrome as at least three relatives with a Lynch-associated cancer (e.g., colorectal cancer, endometrial, small bowel, ureter, renal pelvis) and [95; 101]:
+The Amsterdam II defines minimum criteria for a clinical diagnosis of Lynch syndrome as at least three relatives with a Lynch-associated cancer (e.g., colorectal cancer, endometrial, small bowel, ureter, renal pelvis) and [88; 96; 102]:

-- Two or more successive generations affected - One or more relatives diagnosed before 50 years of age (at least one first-degree relative) - FAP excluded - Tumors verified by pathologic examination
+- Two or more successive generations affected - One or more relatives diagnosed before 50 years of age (at least one first-degree relative)

+- FAP excluded - Tumors verified by pathologic examination

 The 2004 updated Bethesda Guidelines were developed to improve the false-negative rates with Amsterdam II and outline criteria to prompt MSI tumor testing to identify Lynch syndrome.
-Tumors meeting one or more of these criteria require testing for MSI [95; 97; 102]:
+Tumors meeting one or more of these criteria require testing for MSI [88; 96; 98; 103]:

-- Colorectal cancer diagnosed at 50 years of age or younger - Synchronous or metachronous Lynchassociated cancer present, regardless of age - Colorectal cancer with Lynch-like histology (e.g., tumor infiltrating lymphocytes, Crohn-like lymphocytic reaction, mucinous/ signet-ring differentiation, medullary growth pattern) in patients younger than 60 years of age - Colorectal cancer in a patient with one or more first-degree relatives with Lynchassociated cancer diagnosed at or before 50 years of age - Colorectal cancer in a patient with two or more first- or second-degree relatives with a Lynch-associated tumor, regardless of age
+- Colorectal cancer diagnosed at 50 years of age or younger - Synchronous or metachronous Lynchassociated cancer present, regardless of age - Colorectal cancer with Lynch-like histology (e.g., tumor infiltrating lymphocytes, Crohnlike lymphocytic reaction, mucinous/signetring differentiation, medullary growth pattern) in patients younger than 60 years of age - Colorectal cancer in a patient with one or more first-degree relatives with Lynchassociated cancer diagnosed at or before 50 years of age - Colorectal cancer in a patient with two or more first- or second-degree relatives with a Lynch-associated tumor, regardless of age

 Although more sensitive than Amsterdam II in identifying families with Lynch syndrome, only 15% to 30% of families not meeting Amsterdam II but meeting Bethesda criteria exhibit MSI gene mutation.
-Thus, Amsterdam II or Bethesda criteria may be used to help identify patients who should receive genetic testing, but they should not be used as diagnostic instruments [95; 103].
+Thus, Amsterdam II or Bethesda criteria may be used to help identify patients who should receive genetic testing, but they should not be used as diagnostic instruments [96; 104].
+With the advent of alternative approaches, including universal testing of all newly diagnosed cases of colorectal cancer for MSI (regardless of age at diagnosis or family history of cancer), clinical criteria for Lynch syndrome have been rendered obsolete [88].
+Given the limited modalities available to assess unaffected individuals for Lynch syndrome, family history and the use of clinical criteria may be appropriate in identifying those who warrant further genetic evaluation and testing.

 Surveillance.
-The differing surveillance approach in persons with Lynch syndrome relative to average-risk persons is dictated by the biologic behavior of Lynch syndrome [89].
+The differing surveillance approach in persons with Lynch syndrome relative to average-risk persons is dictated by the biologic behavior of Lynch syndrome [90].
 Lynch syndrome develops earlier than sporadic colorectal cancer, which suggests screening should begin earlier in life.
 Most Lynch syndrome colorectal cancers occur in the right colon, making sigmoidoscopy alone insufficient.
-Annual colonoscopic surveillance is recommended [95].
+Annual colonoscopic surveillance is recommended [90; 96].
 The accelerated progression from normal mucosa to adenoma to cancer suggests a shorter colonoscopy screening interval (i.e., every one to two years).
-The substantially higher lifetime incidence of colorectal cancer suggests that surveillance should use the most sensitive test available.
+The substantially higher lifetime incidence of colorectal cancer suggests that surveillance should use the most sensitive test available [90].

-Patients with Lynch syndrome are at an elevated risk of extracolonic cancers, especially endometrial and ovarian.
+Patients with Lynch syndrome are at an elevated risk of extracolonic cancers, especially endometrial and ovarian [90].
 While routine screening in women with Lynch syndrome is recommended due to substantially increased risk of endometrial cancer, routine transvaginal ultrasound screening for endometrial cancer is insensitive, nonspecific, and without benefit in the general population.